 The taking of evidence is generally governed by the statutory rules relating to the admissibility of evidence.
-The arbitration law imposes an obligation on the arbitrator to ensure that evidence is taken in the presence of parties, unless a party has expressly waived that right or has refused to attend without good cause.
+The ADR Act imposes an obligation on the arbitrator to ensure that evidence is taken in the presence of parties, unless a party has expressly waived that right or has refused to attend without good cause.
 A party is entitled to present his or her evidence by affidavit after the arbitrator has considered any objections by the opposing party.
 The opposing party is also entitled to cross-examine the deponent after the presentation of the affidavit evidence.
-At the instance of the parties, or at the request of the arbitrator, the parties may be required to submit additional documents and materials after the oral hearing to enable the issue or issues to be settled conclusively.
+The parties may agree, or the arbitrator may direct the parties, to submit additional documents and materials to him or her after the oral hearing to enable the issue or issues to be settled conclusively.
 The law confers enormous powers on the arbitrator to regulate the procedure dealing with the calling of witnesses.
 The parties are obliged to provide only material evidence.

 Witnesses are required to provide relevant evidence that is necessary to the determination of the issues in dispute.
 Subject to the rules of natural justice, the arbitrator has the prerogative of determining whether evidence given is relevant and material to the issues in contention.
-The Arbitration Act makes provision for the appointment of experts to assist in the conduct of the proceedings.
+The ADR Act makes provision for the appointment of experts to assist in the conduct of the proceedings.
 The law does not give pre-eminence to either tribunal-appointed experts or party-appointed experts.
 It provides that the arbitrator may appoint an independent expert to report to the arbitrator or tribunal in writing on any specified issue.
 In such a case, the parties are required to cooperate with the expert by providing him or her with the required information and evidence.
 On the submission of the report of the tribunal-appointed expert, the parties are entitled to cross-examine the expert at the hearing or call their own experts to comment on the report of the tribunal-appointed expert.
 As part of the process of obtaining evidence, the arbitral tribunal may request that documents submitted by parties should be inspected.
 The arbitral tribunal is required to provide notice to the parties indicating the time and date for the inspection.
 On completion of the inspection, the arbitral tribunal is required to furnish the parties with copies of its report for their comments.